mountaineerbr/shellChatGPT/man/README.md

 “`chatgpt;sh -cc .[_prompt_name_]`”.
 This loads the prompt file unless instruction was set with command line options.

-To insert the current date and time to the instruction prompt, set command line `option --time`.
+To prepend the current date and time to the instruction prompt, set command line `option --time`.

 For TTS *gpt-4o-tts* model type instructions, set command line option